Minimizing the time to a decision: The Laplace transform of the distribution of

-Now that we have established continuity of $h$, we can begin tackling the partial derivatives.
 When the components of $x$ are distinct, differentiability comes from that of our building blocks $h^+$ and $h^-$.
 It is at the switching boundaries, when two or more components are equal, where we have to be careful.
-The key here is to remember that we constructed $h$ to satisfy the smooth pasting property \eqref{e:smoothpasting} -- this allows us to show that the one-sided partial derivatives are equal in $(0,1)$.
+The key here is to remember that we constructed $h$ to satisfy the smooth pasting property \eqref{e:smoothpasting}---this allows us to show that the one-sided partial derivatives are equal at the switching boundaries.
 For example, provided the limit exists,

 Using \eqref{e:hinlambda} and the differentiability of $\lambda$, the limit from above is

 This is equal to the limit from below,